Power law: Lack of well-defined average value

 A power-law $x^{-k}$ has a well-defined mean over $x \in [1,\infty)$ only if $k > 2$, and it has a finite variance only if $k >3$; most identified power laws in nature have exponents such that the mean is well-defined but the variance is not, implying they are capable of black swan behavior.
-This can be seen in the following thought experiment: imagine a room with your friends and estimate the average monthly income in the room.
-Now imagine the world's richest person entering the room, with a monthly income of about 1 billion US$.
-What happens to the average income in the room?
+This is exemplified by the effect, on the mean income, of the inclusion of the person with the highest income in the world into a sample of individuals of otherwise similar income.
 Income is distributed according to a power-law known as the Pareto distribution (for example, the net worth of Americans is distributed according to a power law with an exponent of 2).

 On the one hand, this makes it incorrect to apply traditional statistics that are based on variance and standard deviation (such as regression analysis).
 On the other hand, this also allows for cost-efficient interventions.
 For example, given that car exhaust is distributed according to a power-law among cars (very few cars contribute to most contamination) it would be sufficient to eliminate those very few cars from the road to reduce total exhaust substantially.

 The median does exist, however: for a power law x^{ –k}, with exponent $k > 1$, it takes the value 2^{1/(k – 1)}x_{min}, where x_{min} is the minimum value for which the power law holds.